HAIL holy light, ofspring of Heav'n first-born,

 Email Poem |

-Analysis and Comments on Light
+Comments, Analysis, and Meaning on Light

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Light here.